 Using Photoshop was life-changing for me, in terms of blog photography.
 Believe it or not, since I started using Photoshop I actually spend less time editing my photos.
 I think that editing is one of my favorite things to work on, actually- especially when I get to “save” a less-than-perfect photo.
 I find it very relaxing and soothing.

-Cool thing about both blogging and photography, is that you never stop learning.
+The cool thing about both blogging and photography, is that you never stop learning.
 I actually cringe when I look at my photos from as early as last year, so it’s really fun, seeing your progress over the years.
 I get so many requests asking how exactly I edit my blog photos and that post is coming soon- promise!
 In the meantime, I’m sharing a few of my favorite Photoshop tools that I use every single day.

 This is a very handy tool when you deal with a lot of shadows or want to brighten only a certain area of your image that’s underexposed.
 It’s very easy to use, too- just select the Dodge Tool and brush it over the areas you want to brighten.
 Now, the trick here is to not overdo it- otherwise the image can end up looking really “fake” and overly edited.
 I usually like to adjust my exposure % accordingly and select “midtones” to make sure that my image looks natural.